 - 1. Do not mix observing modes in one OB. - 2.
 Make sure that the same slits are used in LSS mode for all templates within an OB. - 3.
-Verify that the offsets for blind offset acquisitions are correct in size (arc seconds) and sign (in sky coordinates).
+Verify that the offsets for blind offset acquisitions are correct in size (arc seconds) and sign (in sky coordinates), by checking the generated finding chart in P2.